-As noted above, the emergency department is a unique practice environment with distinctive moral challenges.
-To respond appropriately to these moral challenges, emergency physicians need knowledge of moral concepts and principles and moral reasoning skills.
-Of equal importance, however, are morally valuable attitudes, character traits, and dispositions, identified in ethical theory as virtues.
+As noted above, the ED is a unique practice environment with distinctive moral challenges.
+To respond appropriately to these moral challenges, emergency physicians need knowledge of moral_concepts, principles, and reasoning skills.
+Of equal importance, however, are praiseworthy attitudes, character traits, and dispositions, identified in ethical theory as virtues.
 The virtuous person is motivated to act in accordance with his or her moral beliefs and ideals, and he or she serves as a role model for others.
-It is therefore important to identify and promote the moral virtues needed by emergency physicians.
+It is therefore helpful to identify and promote the moral virtues needed by emergency physicians.
 Fostering these virtues can be a kind of moral vaccination against the ethical pitfalls inherent in emergency medical practice.
 Two timeless virtues of Western thought have essential roles in emergency medicine today: courage and justice.

-Courage is the ability to carry out one's obligations despite personal risk or danger.
+Courage is the ability to fulfill one's obligations despite personal risk or danger.
 The courageous physician advocates for patients against financial gatekeepers, demanding employers, interrogating police, inexperienced trainees, dismissive consultants, unconcerned families, and inquiring reporters, among others.
 Emergency physicians exhibit courage when they assume personal risk to provide steadfast care for all emergency patients, including those who are agitated, violent, infectious, and the like.
+Emergency physicians also exhibit courage when they speak out against conditions that compromise high quality patient care, including lack of PPE, inadequate nursing staffing, unreasonable expectations of patients seen per hour, and unreasonable expectations to admit patients.